 There are two new options available for purchase with the new digital tool on the Disneyland app.
 Think of them as 2 SEPARATE options.
 You can purchase Disney Genie+ and/or Individual Lightning Lane.
 What is the difference between the two well let me explain more below.
 To purchase these options you must be scanned into the park.
 But you can purchase tickets with Disney Genie+ ahead of time.

-Purchase Disney Genie+ (DG+) for $20 per person and you have access to 19 attractions using the Lightning Lane in both Disneyland and Disney California Adventure.
+Purchase Disney Genie+ (DG+) starting at $25 per ticket per day.
+Prices vary by date.
+This grants you access to 20 attractions using the Lightning Lane in both Disneyland and Disney California Adventure.
 Think of the new Lightning Lane like the old FastPass line, skip the stand by line and get on attractions faster.
 Each person in your party must have DG+ to get on these rides.
 Disney Genie+ allows you access to the following attractions in Disneyland …

 - Big Thunder Mountain Railroad